talwrii/org-link-db/README.md

 # Org db link

-Keep a database of org links and create linkks to them.
+Keep a database of links, use them in your org document.

 # Motivation